MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/perf-test/atl-faq.md

 ## Should I implement an entity or a creator class?

 For most entities, the effort of creating an entity class is the same as the effort of creating a creator class.
 Therefore, the entity class should be created.
 However, in some cases, the process of creating an entity might not be straightforward.
 A good example is the Item entity.
 Because more than ten different tables make up the Item entity, it's hard to create the entity class.
-Because we almost never have to update existing items in our test cases, it's OK if you just have a creator class, which is much easier to implement.
+Because you will almost never have to update existing items in your test cases, it's OK if you just have a creator class, which is much easier to implement.

 ## Does the order of the chained fluent setters matter?